JasonHyun/MiFoodTech/design/design-journey.md

 **Possible pages**
 1. homepage
     - opportunities/problems
-    - what makes you differnet and important
+    - what makes you different and important
     - not lots of text on homepage
 2. team
 3. menu